Karaite Judaism: 9th century

 However, the Isunians, Yudghanites, Ukabarites, and Mishawites all held views that did not accord with those of either the Ananites or the Karaites.
-Abū ʻĪsā al-Iṣfahānī, who was an illiterate tailor, claimed to be a prophet, prohibited divorce, claimed that all months should have thirty days, believed in Jesus and Muhammad as prophets, and told his followers that they must study the New Testament and the Qur’an.
+Abū ʻĪsā al-Iṣfahānī, who was an illiterate tailor, claimed to be a prophet, prohibited divorce, claimed that all months should have thirty days, believed in Jesus and Muhammad as prophets, and told his followers that they must study the New Testament and the Quran.
 Yudghan was a follower of Abū ʻĪsā al-Iṣfahānī and claimed to be a prophet and the Messiah, saying that the observance of Shabbat and Holy Days was no longer obligatory.
 Isma‘il al-‘Ukbari believed he was the prophet Elijah, and hated ʻAnan.
 Mishawayh al-‘Ukbari, who was a disciple of Isma‘il al-‘Ukbari and the founder of the Mishawites, taught his followers to use a purely solar calendar of 364 days and 30-day months, insisting that all the Holy Days and fast days should always occur on fixed days in the week, rather than on fixed days of the months.
 He further said that Shabbat should be kept from sunrise on Saturday to sunrise on Sunday.
 Most Ananites and Karaites rejected such beliefs.

 ʻAnan developed his movement's core tenets.
 His Sefer HaMiṣwot ("The Book of the Commandments") was published about 770.
 He adopted many principles and opinions of other anti-rabbinic forms of Judaism that had previously existed.
 He took much from the old Sadducees and Essenes, whose remnants still survived, and whose writings—or at least writings ascribed to them—were still in circulation.
 Thus, for example, these older sects prohibited the burning of any lights and the leaving of one's dwelling on the Sabbath.
 Unlike the Sadducees, ʻAnan and the Qumran sectaries allowed persons to leave their house, but prohibited leaving one's town or camp. ʻAnan said that one should not leave one's house for frivolous things, but only to go to prayer or to study scripture.
 The Sadducees required the observation of the new moon to establish the dates of festivals and always held the Shavuot festival on a Sunday.